 Policy 28A.
-Re-use and adaptation of rural buildings SA objectives that are not relevant to this policy SA objective Imp act of policy 3.
+Re-use and adaptation of rural buildings SA objectives that are not relevant to this policy SA objective Imp eact of policy 3.
 To ensure that the housing needs of all residents and communities are met 0 This policy allows adaptation of rural buildings for residential use under restricted circumstances.
 It is unlikely to significantly increase the district's housing stock.
 5. To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions - This policy supports rural businesses and housing.
 Employment development in the countryside is likely to generate additional transport movements.
-6. To protect soil & land 0 The policy aims to ensure that good use is made 7.
-To protect water resources and quality; reduce flood risk. of existing rural buildings.
+6. To protect soil & land 0 The policy aims to ensure that good use is made of 7.
+To protect water resources and quality; reduce flood risk. existing rural buildings.
 Its impact is likely to be minimal.
-8. To protect and enhance landscape and townscape - This policy is likely to lead to denser development in the countryside, which could give a more urban feel 9.To conserve & enhance the District's biodiversity and geodiversity 0 The policy aims to protect wildlife will permitting re- use and adaptation of rural buildings.
+To protect and enhance landscape and townscape - This policy is likely to lead to denser development in the countryside, which could give a more urban feel 9.To conserve & enhance the District's biodiversity and geodiversity 0 The policy aims to protect wildlife will permitting reuse and adaptation of rural buildings.
 Any impact would be minor.
-10. To support the economy & ensure suitable employment opportunities + The policy aims to support the rural economy, both by allowing re-use and adaptation of rural buildings and by preventing their re-use for residential buildings Imp act of policy purposes where economic development is possible.
+10. To support the economy & ensure suitable employment opportunities + The policy aims to support the rural economy, both by allowing re-use and adaptation of rural buildings and by preventing their re-use for residential

+Policy 28A.
+Re-use and adaptation of rural buildings SA objectives that are not relevant to this policy unungo SA objective Impact of policy purposes where economic development is possible.
 Its impact is likely to be limited.
-0 The policy aims to safeguard heritage assets and the historic pattern and form of rural buildings.
-Any impact would be minor. - Intensification/diversification of rural businesses could affect the integrity of the Green Belt by reducing openness and the rural feel of the area. + The policy aims to support rural settlements.
-Imp 0

-Does the policy need to restrict use of rural buildings that could generate significant transport movements, e.g. at A.v.?
+11. To protect & enhance the historic environment & its settings 0 The policy aims to safeguard heritage assets and the historic pattern and form of rural buildings.
+Any impact would be minor.
+12. To maintain the integrity of the Green Belt within the District. - Intensification/diversification of rural businesses could affect the integrity of the Green Belt by reducing openness and the rural feel of the area.
+13.To maintain & enhance community & settlement identities + The policy aims to support rural settlements.
+Possible mitigation Does the policy need to restrict use of rural buildings that could generate significant transport movements, e.g. at A.v.?